CP violation induced by neutral meson mixing interference

-Although the CP violation is induced by the weak interaction, its visualization in hadron decays typically requires interplay between weak and strong interactions and thus receives pollution from strong dynamics.
-Therefore, explorations of CP asymmetries in diverse physical observables with diverse dependence on strong dynamics would be beneficial for deciphering the mystery of the CP violation.
+In hadron decays, although the CP violation is induced by the weak interaction, its visualization typically requires interplay between weak and strong interactions and thus receives pollution from strong dynamics.
+Therefore, exploring CP asymmetries in diverse physical observables with diverse dependence on strong dynamics would be beneficial for unraveling the mystery of the CP violation~\cite{Yu:2017oky}.
 Particularly, observables free of strong phases provide a clean environment~\cite{BESIII:2021ypr,Wang:2022fih}.
-We hereby propose a novel CP violation observable --- double-mixing CP asymmetry, which is induced by interferences between two mixing processes in one cascade decay.
-It is independent on CP asymmetry in decay and mixing, and can possibly be large even in absence of strong phases.
+To this end, we propose a novel CP violation observable --- double-mixing CP asymmetry, which is induced by interferences between different mixing paths in a single cascade decay.
+It allows for the determination of weak phases avoiding strong-dynamics pollution in appropriate channels.

-The double-mixing CP asymmetry exists in cascade decay chains, in which at least two oscillating neutral mesons are involved.
+The double-mixing CP asymmetry exists in cascade decay chains, in which at least two mixing neutral mesons are involved.
 Such a process typically starts from a primary neutral meson $M_1^0$, which decays, before or after oscillating to its antiparticle $\bar{M}_1^0$, into a secondary neutral meson $\bar{M}_2^0(M_2^0)$ and other particles.
-Usually, $\bar{M}_2^0(M_2^0)$ also further decays into directly detectable particles by detectors.
-The process happens via multiple quantum paths, which interfere with each other.
+The secondary neutral meson $\bar{M}_2^0(M_2^0)$ also further decays, before or after oscillating, into directly detectable particles by detectors.
+The process $M_1\to M_2\to f$ (the particles produced associated with $M_2$ in the decay are omitted for simplicity) happens via multiple quantum paths, which interfere with each other.
 One example is shown in FIG.~\ref{fig:2chain}, which allows two oscillation paths $M_1^0\to \bar{M}_2^0 \to M_2^0$ and $M_1^0\to \bar{M}_1^0 \to M_2^0$.
-The interference between the two paths induces the double-mixing CP asymmetry that we focus on.
+The interference between the two paths induces the double-mixing CP asymmetry, which is our focus in this study.
 There also exist other interfering paths such as $M_1^0\to \bar{M}_1^0 \to M_2^0\to \bar{M}_2^0$ and $M_1^0\to \bar{M}_2^0$.
-If $M_2^0$ and $\bar{M}_2^0$ decay into the same final state, usually a CP eigenstate, there are interferences between the four paths, and induce very fruitful CP violation observables.
+In cases where $M_2^0$ and $\bar{M}_2^0$ decay into the same final state, usually a CP eigenstate, there are interferences between the four paths, and induce more fruitful CP violation observables.